You can use Google to search this website

 Note: We apologise for any errors or inaccuracies.
 Please let us know so that we can correct them.
 You may be interested to know that publishing the personal data of living family members on the internet is exempt from the provisions of the 1998 Data Protection Act, section 36, 'domestic purposes' exemption.
 However, we realise that some people may prefer some or full anonymity.
 We have therefore included only limited information on living people (birth and marriage dates and places, and spouse's names), and included more information only if we have permission.
 If we have inadvertently included something you would prefer excluded, please tell us at once so that we can put matters right.

-The magazine of the Italian Association of Liqueur Collectors (Il Collezionista di Mignon) recently published a two page article, shown above, about Irish whiskey.
+The magazine of the Italian Association of Liqueur Collectors (Il Collezionista di Mignon) recently published a two page article, shown below, about Irish whiskey.
 Dunville's Whisky featured prominently in the article.
 The magnificent graphic design was by Valerio Bigano.
 We look forward to a deluge of orders for Dunville's Whisky from Italian liqueur collectors.
 (See The Dunville Family of Northern Ireland and Dunville's Whisky and photographs of Dunville's Whisky Collectables.)

 Can you solve the puzzle?
 Is Robert Dumville (c1767-1857) related to John Dumell (c1696-1790)?
 The pages are normally reached by clicking 'The People', 'Generation 23' and 'The People', 'Generation 21'.